Cougar Hunting Privileges on Private Land

 Before shooting, hunters should carefully evaluate whether a cougar has spots or whether it is accompanied by another cougar

 Cougar Management Area Quota Exceptions

-of private land do not count towards the quotas established for cougar that are harvested in each Cougar Management Area.
+and occupants of private land do not count towards the quotas established for cougar that are harvested in each Cougar Management Area.